⚠️ We are currently updating our 2021/22 tax guidance across the website

 There is an example of how this may affect you if you are a Scottish taxpayer in the tax basics section.

-In 2020/21, Welsh taxpayers pay the same income tax as taxpayers in England and Northern Ireland.
+In 2021/22, Welsh taxpayers pay the same rates of income tax as taxpayers in England and Northern Ireland.
 For more information, see What is Welsh income tax?.

 How do the personal savings allowance and dividend allowance interact with the taxation of state pension lump sums?

 If you deferred claiming your state pension, having reached state pension age before 6 April 2016, when you do decide to take your state pension you may be able to claim a state pension lump sum.

 If you do take such a lump sum, when working out what rate of tax you should pay on it, the special rates that are used to tax savings income and dividend income falling within the basic rate band – the starting rate for savings, personal savings allowance and dividend allowance – are ignored.

 Therefore, if your total taxable income falls within the basic rate band (even if some of that income is taxed at 0% due to it being taxed at the savings and dividend rates), you will pay tax at 20% on your state pension lump sum.